zhaocai/openmeta.rb/README.md

 ## KNOWN ISSUE:

-### 1. Macruby Slow Startup
+### 1. MacRuby Slow Startup

-A. Version 2.0+ support native mac ruby 1.8.
-Use system ruby instead.
+A. Version 2.0+ support built-in ruby 1.8.
+Use _system ruby_ instead.

 B. This is a [known commnon issue of macruby]( https://github.com/MacRuby/MacRuby/wiki/Common-Issues ).
 One thing recommended is to add `VM_OPT_LEVEL=0` in front of the command line like

 ```bash
 alias tag='VM_OPT_LEVEL=0 /usr/local/bin/tag'